peppermin-t/BDA_workshops/README.md

-# BDA_workshops
+# Bayesian-data-analysis-projects

-workshops for Bayesian Data Analysis
+Assignment & workshop codes for 23-24 Bayesian Data Analysis course, School of Mathematics, University of Edinburgh.